-Net free venting requirements for residential construction states that we should provide a “balanced” air flow for attic ventilation.
-50% of the air needed to cool your attic should enter at the edge of the roof…down near the windows.
-50% of the required openings should be as high as possible, preferably at the top of the roof.
+Net free venting requirements for residential construction state that we should provide a “balanced” airflow for attic ventilation.
+50% of the opening space needed to cool your attic should enter the attic at the roof’s eave.
+50% of the required openings should be installed as high as possible, preferably at the top of the roof.

 Care should be taken when using the pre-drilled holes of the HardieSoffit.
 See the HardieSoffit Warranty.1HardieSoffit Warranty

-As you can see, newly painted holes and framing/blocking (see lightly shaded area in photo) can “stop up” the vent.
+As you can see, newly painted holes and framing/blocking (see the lightly shaded area in the photo) can “stop up” the vent.
 Laying down too much paint and adding too much framing behind this product can adversely alter the balance of the attic ventilation.